urvil38/swatch-rs/README.md

 OPTIONS:
-    -d, --debug-type <debug-type>    Debug type print quantized pixels to given format. value can be (html, json or file). "file" debug type will create a "swatch.html" and write HTML data into it -i, --image <image-path>         Absolute path to an image -c, --colors <max-depth>         Number of colors needed in power of 2, ex: for 16 colors pass 4. (i.e. 2^4 = 16) [default: 4]
+    -d, --debug-type <debug-type>    Debug type print quantized pixels to given format. value can be (html, json or file). "file" debug type will create a "swatch.html" and write HTML data into it -i, --image <image-path>         Path to an image -c, --colors <max-depth>         Number of colors needed in power of 2, ex: for 16 colors pass 4. (i.e. 2^4 = 16) [default: 4]
     -o, --output-image <output>      [default: quantize-image.png]